Creating a Profitable Amazon Advertising Campaign

 Prior to actually creating your advertising campaigns, you’ll want to establish a budget to base your efforts on.
 This dollar amount should be a direct function of how much revenue your business is currently generating.
 Because of the increased competition on Amazon, advertising is rapidly becoming more important to appeal to potential buyers.

-Retail Bloom usually recommends 5% of Amazon monthly sales for advertising as a general rule of thumb.
+Blue Wheel Media usually typically recommends allocating 5% of your monthly Amazon sales towards advertising as a general rule of thumb.
 For example, if you’re earning $50,000 each month on Amazon, then $2,500 would be an appropriate budget to use as a baseline.
 As you go, this number can be adjusted to match your sales goals.

 In successful advertising campaigns, increases will be observed in both “Advertising Sales” and “Organic Sales”.
 This phenomenon is known as “The Halo Effect".
 This effect demonstrates that Amazon increases organic traffic and exposure to advertising based on your campaign success.